 Meanwhile the paint is curing, I use my light pad and artist’s oil pastel to make my typography transfers.
 Also, you can see my full image transfer method tutorial in this post, or just watch the video to see it done.

-First, before I apply my image transfers, I use a king size Sharpie marker to outline the gold paint.
-While I typically prefer a brush and paint, these markers are easy and fun to use too.
+Afterward and before I apply my image transfers, I use a king size Sharpie marker to outline the gold paint.
+However, while I typically prefer a brush and paint, these markers are easy and fun to use too.

 I totally had fun sharing this with you.
-If you’d like to own this newly created piece you can find it available in my online shop.
-(SOLD)
+Likewise, if you’d like to own this newly created piece you can find it available in my online shop.

 Up next, look at what followed me home from Curb le Chic. ahem.
 Come see the makeover HERE.